Technical Assistance Reviews

 As the administrator of the Rural and Specialized Transit Programs, ODOT must assure FTA that all grantees are complying with the various Federal regulations.
 TARs provide ODOT, as the administering and funding agency, the opportunity to learn more about the rural transit system’s operation, ensure local compliance with Federal and State requirements and thus assure FTA of that compliance, and to provide technical assistance in an effort to improve and enhance the rural transit program, both locally and statewide.
-TARs were previously called Quality Assurance Reviews (QARs).
-The scope of the review has not changed, only the name.
-The name of the review had to be changed for ODOT administrative reasons.

 ODOT’s goal is to conduct a TAR for each system approximately once every three years.
 The reviews are conducted by ODOT staff.

 ODOT notifies the grantee of an upcoming TAR as early as possible but typically three to four weeks prior to the site visit.
-The initial contact is made via telephone and then followed up in writing.
+The initial contact is made via email and then followed up in writing.
 ODOT provides a list of questions to each system used during the site visit.
 The list allows each review to be conducted uniformly and ensures that all TAR reports follow the same format.

 Three functional areas are reviewed in each TAR: Administrative, Operations and Maintenance, and Regulatory Compliance.
 Each functional area has several sub areas.

 During the site visit, interviews are conducted with all staff involved with the transit operation, the grantee and the service provider.

 The grantee will be asked to provide copies of various documents prior to the review or have them available during the site visit.
 The grantee and/or the service provider may also be asked to help coordinate schedules and arrange meeting sites for the interviews.